koii-network/docs/develop/microservices-and-tasks/task-development-kit-tdk/using-the-task-namespace/wallet-signatures.md

+---
+title: Wallet Signatures
+description: There are three different wallet options that are available to node operators of Koii who want to be able to sign transactions, store, stake, send and receive Koii Tokens on K2.
+image: static/img/thumbnail.png
+sidebar_label: Wallet Signatures
+---

 # Wallet Signatures

 There are three different wallet options that are available to node operators of Koii who want to be able to sign transactions, store, stake, send and receive Koii Tokens on K2.
 The three wallet options are: